albeitreluctantly/react-native-appear-observer/README.md

 <h1>react-native-appear-observer</h1>

+> [!NOTE]
+> The updated documentation is in progress.

-A React Native library to detect element appearance on the screen
+<p>A React Native library that helps to track element's appearance on the screen.</p>

-> Version 2.1.0 bumps React Native version to 0.72.5.
-Version 2.0.3 updates minor dependency versions.
+<p>The detection mechanism is based on the loop that measures element's position on the screen and looks if it lies within the boundaries of it's parent.</p>
+<p>The library provides different optimization technics to reduce performance impact, among which the primary is an option to start the loop only when user interaction happens, after which the loop stops when the app goes idel.</p>

 <h2>Version 2.0</h2>